awfulwaffle77/WeatherApp/README.md

 ## Tests

+Reading further on the topic of tests, I have realised that my class implementation had no possibility of using `@InjectMocks` decorators in testing, due to the fact that the only class that was including others was `Controller` and it was only communicating with the UI, making me unable to test it.

 ### JUnit

 For the unit testing part, I have picked one of the few independent classes and the only one that does something fancy